Best Travel Insurance for Families

 IMG

-IMG's Travel SE is tailored for international vacations.
-It offers worldwide hospital access, telemedicine in 190 countries, and high medical limits relative to its price.
+IMG's Travel SE works well for international vacations.
+It offers worldwide hospital access, telemedicine in 190 countries and high medical limits for the price.

 IMG's Child Return Benefit covers the cost of sending minors home if adults are injured abroad.
 The insurer coordinates with local authorities and airlines to arrange supervised travel for children, including unaccompanied minor services on commercial flights.
-This ensures your kids get home safely even if you're incapacitated overseas.
+Your kids get home safely even if you're incapacitated overseas.

-The telemedicine feature lets families consult doctors remotely before deciding whether to visit a local hospital.
-You can describe symptoms, get initial medical advice, and receive prescriptions electronically, which are helpful when traveling with sick kids in countries where you don't speak the language.
-IMG's affordability remains consistent across most ages under 60, making it reliable for mixed-age families traveling overseas.
+IMG's telemedicine feature lets you consult doctors remotely before visiting a local hospital.
+You can describe symptoms, get medical advice and receive electronic prescriptions when traveling with sick kids in countries where you don't speak the language.
+IMG charges consistent rates for travelers under 60, keeping costs predictable for mixed-age families on international trips.

-Ideal for: Families planning international trips where global hospital access and child-return protections are essential.
+Best for: International family trips requiring global hospital access and child-return protections

 Company Image